axelhodler/dotfiles-1/README.md

 # Dotfiles

-My OS X / Ubuntu dotfiles.
+My OS X / Ubuntu dotfiles cloned from https://github.com/cowboy/dotfiles.git.

 ## Why is this a git repo?